 Here are the patient education articles that are relevant to this topic.
 We encourage you to print or e-mail these topics to your patients.
 (You can also locate patient education articles on a variety of subjects by searching on "patient info" and the keyword(s) of interest.)

-●Basics topic (see "Patient information: Hypokalemia (The Basics)")
+●Basics topic (see "Patient education: Hypokalemia (The Basics)")

 ●In most patients with hypokalemia, the cause is apparent from the history (eg, vomiting, diarrhea, diuretic therapy).
 However, the cause is not apparent from the history in some patients.
 In such cases, there are two major components to the diagnostic evaluation (see 'Evaluation' above):